nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 ---

 :::tip[About Chronos]
-In ancient Greek mythology, **Chronos** is the personification of time itself — relentless, precise, and inescapable.
-Just like the god it’s named after, the `Chronos` class embodies control over the abstract flow of time in your application.
+In ancient Greek mythology, **Chronos** is the primordial embodiment of time — not merely tracking moments, but **defining their very existence**.
+Like its mythological namesake, the `Chronos` class offers **precise, immutable, and expressive control** over time within your application.

+Designed to go beyond `Date`, it empowers you to manipulate, format, compare, and traverse time with **clarity, reliability, and confidence** — all while staying immutable and framework-agnostic.

+Whether you're building a calendar, a countdown, or scheduling logic, `Chronos` gives you the power to shape time as you see fit.
 :::

 <!-- markdownlint-disable-file MD024 -->